-Cloudflare allows CNAME flattening that follows a CNAME where points and return that IP address instead of CNAME record.
+Cloudflare allows CNAME flattening that follows a CNAME where points and returns that IP addresses instead of CNAME records.

-By default, it flattens the CNAME at the root of your domain only, i.e., websitetipstricks.com in my case.
+By default, it flattens the CNAME at the root of your domain only, i.e., successpixel.com, in my case.

-CNAME flattening helps in freeing you up from being tied to the single IP which is inherently risky, and it’s the only way to standardize on HTTPS with the root domain.
+CNAME flattening helps free you from being tied to a single IP which is inherently risky, and it’s the only way to standardize HTTPS with the root domain.

-DNSSEC is another feature protects against the forged DNS answers.
+DNSSEC is another feature that protects against forged DNS answers.

 When you sign up for a free SSL at CloudFlare, select the recommended options here to get maximum protection for free.

-A firewall protects you against malicious attacks and CloudFlare does its job finely.
-You can switch various security options here also like rate limiting, access rules, etc. to set the site security and allow access to specific IP addresses.
+A firewall protects you against malicious attacks, and Cloudflare does its job finely.
+You can also switch various security options here, like rate limiting and access rules, to set the site security and allow access to specific IP addresses.

-For advanced DDoS protection, you will need to upgrade to the business plan or higher.
+You will need to upgrade to the Business plan or higher for advanced DDoS protection.

-Caching helps you serve contents from cache memory improving the speed of browsing thus user experience.
+Caching helps you serve content from cache memory, improving browsing speed and, thus, the user experience.

-From the Caching menu, you can manage different caching options like purge cache, caching level, browser cache expiration, etc.
+You can manage different caching options from the Caching menu like purge cache, caching level, browser cache expiration, etc.

-This menu helps in controlling and managing the traffic and reviewing the firewall events.
+This menu helps control and manage the traffic and review the firewall events.

 Under customize menu you can personalize the error and challenge pages that CloudFlare presents to your visitors.
 But, you need to buy the upgrade to almost every plan.

-From Apps menu, you can integrate different apps to your site.
-These apps include Google Analytics, Webmasters tools, and a few ads programs.
+These apps include Google Analytics, Webmasters tools, and a few ad programs.

 Testing Website Under HTTPS